High levels of airborne allergens in inner-city homes could trigger asthma attacks!

 Children exposed to airborne mouse allergen at the high levels found in the study may be more likely to experience asthma symptoms, including wheezing or difficulty breathing, which could lead to a full-blown asthma attack or other asthma-related illnesses, States Elizabeth Matsui, M.D., a pediatric allergist at the Johns Hopkins Children’s Center.

-Rodent allergens are most likely to occur in home with cracks, openings in walls, doors and attics.
-Another entry way for rodents is openings to the crawlspace.
+Rodent allergens are most likely to occur in homes with cracks, openings in walls, doors, and attics.
+Another entryway for rodents is openings to the crawlspace.
 Sealing all openings to the home and cleaning open food in the kitchen is a good way to reduce rodent activity.